Anju-Chowdary/wenscraping_tenderswensite/README.md

 This submission is a `.zip` file containing the following:
 *   `scraper.py`: The final, working Python script.
-*   `tenders.csv`: The output file with the scraped data.
+*   `tenders.csv`: The output file with the 20 scraped tenders.
 *   `requirements.txt`: A list of all necessary Python libraries.
 *   `README.md`: This explanatory document.